oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 2. Under **Related Resources**, click **Audit Policies**.

-3. From the **Compartment** drop-down list, make sure your compartment is selected.
+3. From the **Compartment** drop-down list on the left, make sure your compartment is selected.

-4. From the **Target Databases** drop-down list, select your target database.
+4. From the **Target Databases** drop-down list on the left, select your target database.

-5. On the right, review the information provided for your target database's audit policy, and then click your target database name to view more detail.
+5. On the right, review the information provided for your target database's audit policy.

     ![Audit Policies page](images/audit-policies-page.png "Audit Policies page")

-6. On the **Audit Policy Details** page, scroll down and review the list of audit policies available for your target database.
+6. Click your target database name to view more detail on the **Audit Policy Details** page.
+Scroll down and review the list of audit policies available for your target database.

     - A grey circle indicates the audit policy is not yet provisioned on the target database.
 A green circle indicates that the audit policy is provisioned.
     - You can choose to provision any number of audit policies on your target database and set filters on users and roles.